techidaily/site-youtube-data/source/_posts/ed-rank-higher-with-youtube-shorts-a-guide-to-making-a-difference-for-2024.md

 ![filmora](https://images.wondershare.com/filmora/youtube-shorts-tips-7.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jnITUsxMz5s?si=ohwRVH6eWhVnC6Xf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Remember, your goal is to come up with crisp and interesting content via YouTube Shorts.
 To implement these **YouTube Shorts tips**, you can consider the ideal length of 30-45 seconds and only have essential content in your videos.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/tkpBmccvJ_Q?si=J7ellPL1G1l8Axi_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Tip 7: Use the Timer Feature to Shoot Your Videos Correctly